NRE/NLE Step 1: Neurology Made Simple – Pass with Precision

 • Treatment: NSAIDs

-A seizure happens when brain cells become too active.
+A seizure happens when brain cells (neurons) become too active (excite)that lead to muscle contraction.
 This can make the body shake or jerk.

-• Sometimes because of low or high salts in the body.
+• Seizures due to low or high salts (electrolyte imbalance) in the body leads to acquired seizures.

 When someone has seizures again and again, it’s called epilepsy.